 - Prepare a cupcake tin with liners.

 - Form 12 balls from the mixture.
-Roll in poppy seeds and freeze, OR don’t roll in poppy seeds and just cover in melted chocolate and freeze for at least 4 hours before serving.
+Roll in poppy seeds or just cover in melted chocolate and freeze for at least 4 hours before serving.

 - Stores well in the freezer.
 Keep in the freezer for up to 6 months.

 - When rolling the dough your hands will be sticky.
 Rinse your hands with warm water in between each roll, it makes the bliss ball smoother.

 - You can also roll your bliss balls in grated coconut shreds, or chia seeds.

 - All time frames will differ depending on the power of your food processor.
 Plan accordingly.

 - Gluten-Free oats I used are Bob's Red Mill